C1.4 Create and describe patterns to illustrate relationships among integers.

 Activity 3: The Multiplication Table

-In a multiplication table, there are several regularities between numbers.
+In a multiplication table, there are several number patterns.
 Using the table below, invite the students to create number patterns.
 The students should be able to find relationships between the numbers in the pattern and describe them to their peers.

 Examples of Possible Patterns